UCSF PCOS Study Seeks Women to Participate*

 Why is this study being done?

 This study investigates relationship between insulin resistance, mood and cognitive function in PCOS.
 Participants will have a blood glucose testing to determine insulin and glucose levels and will meet with a trained specialist for a cognitive assessment visit.
 The cognitive assessment visit will include modules looking at domains such as mood, executive functioning, memory, and reasoning, which are associated with common PCOS symptoms like brain fog.

 $60 per study visit, $120 total

 Where to Go For Further Information and How to Apply

 PCOS Challenge, Inc. does not recommend or endorse any specific studies, tests, physicians, products, procedures, opinions, or other information from third parties that may be mentioned on the PCOS Challenge websites.
 Any such mention is for information purposes only.
 Any third party services, products and websites, including those offered by affiliates, sponsors and advertisers, which may be accessed through the PCOS Challenge websites are the sole responsibility of the third party who is offering the service, product or posting the website.
 PCOS Challenge, Inc. makes no warranty as to the accuracy of any information on third party websites and accepts no liability for any claims, errors, and omissions or for any damage or injury to persons or property arising out of the use or operation of any services, products, materials, instructions, methods, ideas or procedures provided by third parties.
 Any offers, pricing, and/or promotions offered through the PCOS Challenge websites, affiliates, or any third party are subject change without notice at the sole discretion of the party making the offer.
 Read Full Disclaimer.

-Next Post: COMET PCOS Research Study – Pennsylvania, New Jersey » »
+Next Post: Predictors in PCOS Research Study – Chicago, IL » »